robin/chit/README.txt

 The cheat sheet can be in a path.
 For example:
 $ chit mysql/select
-will get your the cheat sheet 'select' under mysql.
+will get the cheat sheet 'select' under mysql.

 == INSTALL: